-W ill be located C opies of the master inventory of hazardous chemicals will be located · (position desired) is responsible for m aintaining the master list of hazardous substances.
-The substance inventory W ill include the common identity and trade name of the product and the name aı nd address of the manufacturer.
-Hazardous substances will be listed al phabetically by manufacturer.
-The products will be numbered consecutively aı nd these numbers will also be placed on the corresponding MSDS.
-A s new products are added to the list, they will be inserted with letters added af ter the number, e.g., la, lb, etc. (This practice provides an additional method O f tracking the inventory with the data sheets.)
-(Substances which are not in CC ontainers must also be included on the inventory list, e.g., welding flames, Ca arbon monoxide from the fork lift, and etc.
+Copies of the master inventory of hazardous chemicals will be located

+B. (position desired) is responsible for maintaining the master list of hazardous substances.
+The substance inventory will include the common identity and trade name of the product and the name and address of the manufacturer.
+Hazardous substances will be listed alphabetically by manufacturer.
+The products will be numbered consecutively and these numbers will also be placed on the corresponding MSDS.
+As new products are added to the list, they will be inserted with letters added after the number, e.g., la, lb, etc. (This practice provides an additional method of tracking the inventory with the data sheets.)
+(Substances which are not in containers must also be included on the inventory list, e.g., welding flames, carbon monoxide from the fork lift, and etc.

 III.
+LABELING

-LABELII NG A. (position designated) is responsible for evaluating labels on incoming containers.
-Each label will be checked for: 1.
-2. 3.
-Identity of the Substance Appropriate Hazard Warning Name and Address of the Manufacturer В. 1.
+- A. (position designated) is responsible for evaluating labels on incoming containers.
+Each label will be checked for:

+- 1. Identity of the Substance

+- 2. Appropriate Hazard Warning

+- 3. Name and Address of the Manufacturer

+- B. 1.
 If the label is not appropriate, (position designated) will notify (position designated) who is responsible for notifying the manufacturer that the label is not appropriate (Example Form Number 3663).

-2 (position designated) will send a second request to the manufacturer if the label is not received within 30 days (Example Form Number 3664).
+2. (position designated) will send a second request to the manufacturer if the label is not received within 30 days (Example Form Number

+3664).
 The product manufacturer is required by law to prepare and provide appropriate label information.

 3. A container will not be released for use until an appropriate label is affixed.

-C. (position designated) is responsible for updating labels when new information is received.
-D. 1.
-Piping systems shall be painted at access points and every (10) feet where the piping is (8) feet or closer to employee contact.
-2. Piping shall be painted as follows: a. (substance) (color) b. (e.g., oxygen) (e.g., green) E. Labels shall be removed if they are incorrect and when the container is empty.
-Containers are to be properly cleaned if they will be used for other materials and/or if they are to be disposed of.
-F. Each department supervisor is responsible for seeing that all containers used in their departments are labeled properly and remain legible.
-Defacing labels or using them improperly is prohibited.
-G. Unlabeled transfer containers, like pails and buckets, will only be used by one employee and will be emptied and properly cleaned at the end of each shift.
+- C. (position designated) is responsible for updating labels when new information is received. - D. 1.
+Piping systems shall be painted at access points and every (10) feet where the piping is (8) feet or closer to employee contact. - 2.
+Piping shall be painted as follows: - a. (substance) (color) - b. (e.g., oxygen) (e.g., green) - E. Labels shall be removed if they are incorrect and when the container is empty.
+Containers are to be properly cleaned if they will be used for other materials and/or if they are to be disposed of. - F. Each department supervisor is responsible for seeing that all containers used in their departments are labeled properly and remain legible.
+Defacing labels or using them improperly is prohibited. - G. Unlabeled transfer containers, like pails and buckets, will only be used by one employee and will be emptied and properly cleaned at the end of each shift.

 IV.
-MATER IAL S AFETY DATA SHEETS A. 1.
-An MSDS will be available on all hazardous substances to which there is potential or actual exposure (position designated) is 0.4 file.
-If an MSDS is not available, \\\\\ (position designated) 2. (position designated) who is responsible for notifying the manufacturer that an MSDS is needed (Example Form Number 3666). \(position designated) will send a second request to the manufacturer if the MSDS is not received within 30 days (Example Form Number 3667). \\\\\ (position designated) is responsible for arranging 4. to have MSDS prepared, if necessary.
-B. \\\\\ (position designated) is responsible for 1. review of all incoming data sheets.
-If the MSDS is not complete, it will be returned to the manufacturer with a request for the missing information (Example Form clamber 3668 and 3669). \\\\\ (position designated) will send a second request 2. for the missing information if a completed MSDS is not received within 30 days (Example Form Number 3670).
-C. The procurement department will request an MSDS on the purchase orders of all new products. \\\\\ (position designated) is responsible for D. compiling and updating the master MSDS file.
-This file will be kept .
-Copies of MSDS will be kept in the following areas: Employees will have access to these MSDS during all work shifts.
-Copies will be made available upon request to (position designated).
-F. (position designated) is responsible for updating the data sheets to include new information as it is received.
-A notice will be posted to inform employees that revised information has been received.
+MATERIAL SAFETY DATA SHEETS

-responsible for assuring that an MSDS is available on all incoming products.
-A product will not be received or released for use until a completed MSDS is on attend a Hazard communication Training Session where they will receive information on:
+A. 1.
+An MSDS will be available on all hazardous substances to which there is potential or actual exposure. (position designated) is responsible for assuring that an MSDS is available on all incoming products.
+A product will not be received or released for use until a completed MSDS is on